 This helps me to present my data to them and they can’t make changes in those visual references because those are just images (but live).

-And for this, I use Camera Tool.
-Maybe you are hearing about this tool first time but yes, there is an in-built camera in Excel.
+And for this, I use the Camera Tool.
+Maybe you are hearing about this tool for the first time but yes, there is an in-built camera in Excel.

 A camera tool can help you to create a live image of a cell or range of cells with a single click.
-And you can paste it anywhere in the worksheet.
+And you can paste it anywhere on the worksheet.